stephane-caron/qpmpc/README.md

 > ![ltv-mpc](https://raw.githubusercontent.com/tasts-robots/ltv-mpc/master/doc/src/images/ltv-mpc.svg)

 This module is designed for prototyping.
-If you need performance, check out one of the related libraries below.
+If you need performance, check out the [alternatives](#alternatives) below.

+📢 **2022-08:** the brand new [mpc_interface](https://github.com/Gepetto/mpc-interface) handles more general cost functions.

 ## Installation